ceph/ceph/doc/architecture.rst

    |          |  |          |  |          |  |          |
    \----------/  \----------/  \----------/  \----------/

-With a copy of the cluster map and the CRUSH algorithm, the client can compute exactly which OSD to use when reading or writing a particular object.
+The client uses its copy of the cluster map and the CRUSH algorithm to compute precisely which OSD it will use when reading or writing a particular object.

 .. index:: architecture; calculating PG IDs